 - Whole school approaches.
 Child centred, future-focused thinking - technology, environmental sustainability, etc.

 As an accredited facilitator (ACC 461) I have current contracts working with small and large schools in the digital technologies and digital fluency areas.
 I have been coding with children for over 20 years and have facilitated the MindLab workshops.
 I was part of the development team for the current Technology learning area of the NZ Curriculum and was responsible for consultation and its national rollout when acting MoE Senior Adviser for Technology.
 I am loving working with the new digital technology material that sits within the Technology learning area.

 I have grown several regional Senco networks and worked closely with their support staff over several years.
-I have recently been a Senco in a large school.
+I was a Senco in a large Napier school so understand the role well.
 Significant relationships with the wider network - MoE, RTLB, SWIS, etc. have resulted from this mahi, and my understanding of how things work, who does what and which strings to pull is significant.